kyoriku/stellar-blade-guide/README.md

 The project utilizes the following libraries and features:
 - **MUI:** The `@mui/material` library is used to implement skeleton loaders, which provide a smooth loading experience and a consistent visual design while the actual content is being fetched.
 - **GLightbox:** The `glightbox` library is used for the image gallery and lightbox functionality, enhancing the presentation of the game's collectibles.
-- **Session Storage:** Utilizing `session storage` for caching data, improving performance and efficiency by storing game-related information locally.
+- **LocalStorage:** Utilizing `Local storage` for caching data, improving performance and efficiency by storing game-related information locally.
 - **Lazy Loading and Suspense:** React's built-in `lazy` and `Suspense` features are leveraged to implement code splitting and lazy loading, optimizing the initial load time and reducing the bundle size.

 ## Completed Features
+- **Collectibles Guide:** Detailed sections on all in-game collectibles with descriptions and screenshots.
 - **Image Gallery with GLightbox:** Implemented GLightbox for an enhanced image gallery experience, allowing users to view collectibles in a lightbox format with smooth transitions.
-- **Collectibles Guide:** Detailed sections on all in-game collectibles with descriptions and screenshots.
 - **Mobile Optimization:** The design is primarily built with Bootstrap, ensuring that the application is responsive and optimized for mobile devices.
+- **LocalStorage API Caching:** Implemented local storage caching for API calls, reducing load times and improving performance by minimizing redundant data requests.

 ## Planned Features
 - **Main Story Walkthrough:** Step-by-step guide through the main story.